 Wouldn’t it be great if you could print photos without the perpetual worry of ink cartridges running out, and the expense of replacing them?
-That’s the idea behind the Canon PIXMA G620 (G650 in the Europe).
+That’s the idea behind the Canon PIXMA G620 (G650 in the Europe, or G660 in Australia).
 Like Canon’s previous MegaTank inkjet printers, it’s a cartridge-free machine that has relatively high-volume ink tanks, topped up by 60ml bottles of ink.

 As expected, the printer costs more to buy than regular cartridge-based models and, as such, it’s about twice the price of the popular 6-ink PIXMA TS8320 (TS8350 in Europe).
 However, that printer comes with relatively low-capacity ‘setup cartridges’ so you’ll soon need to buy replacements.
 And that’s the frustration.